COVID-19 Insights: Why Rates Matter

 Metopio is updating COVID-19 data as frequently as possible.
 Every time the data is updated, we also update the case rate using the most recent population data available.
 As with any epidemiological data, we add a margin of error to the case rate to reflect uncertainty both in the number of cases and in the population of the locality.
 Once you have the case rates, you are able to compare places with a margin of error to understand impact.
 The case rate gives you an apples to apples comparison.

-In Chicago, for example, 60629 is the third most populous zip code in the country (shown in yellow below) with 114,129 people.
-Zip code 60633 is in Chicago's South Deering neighborhood and has only 12,871 people (shown in orange below).
+In Chicago, for example, 60629 is the third most populous zip code in the country with 114,129 people.
+Zip code 60633 is in Chicago's South Deering neighborhood and has only 12,871 people.
 The side-by-side maps below show you the difference between comparing a raw number of cases in those two zip codes to the case rate.

 Now using the case rate, regardless of the population in the zip code, you can compare places with more accuracy.
 And as the data gets richer with more demographic details, it can be further stratified so policymakers and healthcare providers can target interventions.
 Raw numbers play a critical role, but by converting them to rates we are able to understand the scope of the pandemic.